- French Ambassador to Colombia: Jean-Marc Laforêt (since October 2013)

 - Colombian Ambassador to France: Federico Renjifo Vélez (since November 2013)

-Relations between France and Colombia are currently being strengthened.
-High-level contacts take place regularly.
-A few months after his inauguration, President Juan Manual Santos visited Paris in January 2011.
-Re-elected in June 2014, Mr Santos again paid an official visit to France on 26 and 27 January 2015.
-During the meeting between the two Presidents, a Franco-Colombian Strategic Committee (CSFC) was launched.
-It consists of eminent French and Colombian personalities from different backgrounds (business, culture, academics, civil society), and aims to strengthen the bilateral relationship, especially in the economic field.
-Mr Santos was previously received in Paris by the French President François Hollande on 7 November 2014 for a working lunch on the peace process in Colombia.
-Bilateral meetings between members of government are held regularly.
-Further to the official visit of President Santos to Paris, the French Prime Minister Manuel Valls visited Bogota on 25 June 2015.
-During the visit, 17 bilateral agreements were signed (France-Colombia Year 2017, tax agreement, €275 million “climate loan" from the French Development Agency (AFD), university agreements – including the creation of an international observatory on ending violence, decentralized cooperation, working holiday agreement, etc.).
-The French Minister of State for Development and Francophonie, Ms Annick Girardin, visited Medellín in October 2015 (inaugurated the French Lycée, met with the French Community, etc.).
+Relations between France and Colombia have improved considerably.
+A few months after being sworn in, President Juan Manual Santos visited Paris in January 2011.
+Mr Santos was re-elected in June 2014 and paid a further official visit to France on 26-27 January 2015.
+The meeting between the two Presidents was an opportunity to announce the organization of reciprocal cultural seasons (French Season in Colombia from December 2016, then the Colombian Season in France in the second half of 2017) and to launch a France-Colombia Strategic Committee made up of leading French and Colombian figures from various spheres (business, culture, academia, civil society) with the aim of strengthening our bilateral relationship.
+Mr Santos was previously received in Paris by the French President, François Hollande, on 7 November 2014 for a working lunch on the peace process in Colombia.
+Further to the official visit of President Santos to Paris, the French Prime Minister, Manuel Valls, visited Bogota on 25 June 2015.
+During the visit, 17 bilateral agreements were signed (tax agreement; €275 million “climate loan" from the Agence française de développement (French Development Agency, AFD); academic agreements, such as on the creation of an international observatory on ending violence; decentralized cooperation; working holiday agreement, etc.).

-Colombia maintains old-standing and lively relations with France, particularly in the field of research and student mobility.
-France is the third-largest destination for Colombian students after the United States and Spain, with nearly 3000 students enrolled in higher education institutions in 2011-2012.
-Colombia is also the second most represented Latin American country in France, after Brazil.
-Many university agreements and the agreement on mutual recognition of diplomas signed in 2011 encourage student mobility and linkages in the area of scientific research.
-With more than 26,000 students in 2012 and a network of 12 establishments, the Alliance Française of Colombia is a world leader in teaching French.
-In the cultural field, Colombia regularly submits films in French film festivals dedicated to Latin America in Biarritz, Nantes and Amiens.
-This intense cultural relationship will be illustrated in 2017 by the launch of a cross-cultural season.
+Colombia has long-standing, intense relations with France, particularly as regards research and student mobility.
+France is the third-largest destination for Colombian students after the United States and Spain, with nearly 3,700 students enrolled in higher education institutions in 2015-2016.
+Colombia has the second-largest contingent of Latin American students in France, behind Brazil.
+Many university agreements (400 identified), and the agreement on mutual recognition of diplomas and study periods signed in 2011, encourage student mobility and ties in the area of scientific research.
+With more than 24,000 students in 2015 and a network of 12 branches, the Alliance Française of Colombia is a world leader in teaching French.
+In the cultural field, Colombia films are often screened in French film festivals dedicated to Latin America, held in Biarritz, Nantes and Amiens.

-At institutional level, France provides significant technical cooperation in combating drug trafficking, particularly through the Interior Ministry and the Interministerial Drug Control Training Centre (CIFAD).
+At institutional level, France provides significant technical cooperation in combating drug trafficking, particularly through the Ministry of the Interior and the Interministerial Drug Control Training Centre (CIFAD).

 In the context of the peace process, France, which has been providing financial support since the end of 2012 for the organizations involved in resolving the conflict, including the Colombian National Centre for Historical Memory, the Colombian Education and Agriculture Ministries, the Peace Process Support Mission (Misión de Apoyo al Proceso de Paz – MAPP/OEA) and the UNHCR, actively encourages the implementation of the Victims and Land Restitution Law.
 New projects were launched in 2015 with our Colombian partners in the fields of land governance (land occupancy), agricultural training and transitional justice.